Wilaak/RadixRouter/README.md

 # RadixRouter

 Simple implementation of a radix tree based router.
 Minimal by design, handling only route matching and basic parameter extraction.
-Features like middleware, route groups, or validation are not included, giving you full flexibility to extend routing as needed.
+Features like middleware, route groups, validation etc are not included.
 It is intended as a foundation for building more featureful routers or integrating into larger frameworks.

 ### Features